 Suspension: Front – McPherson Strut | Rear – Multi-Link

-Nissan’s S-chassis cars helped lay the foundation of drift culture as we know it today!
-They’re light, easy to control and handle a lot sharper than most other cars on this list.
+Nissan’s S-chassis cars helped lay the foundation for drift culture as we know it today!
+They’re light, easy to control, and handle a lot sharper than most other cars on this list.
 Their long-ish wheelbase allows for better angles and stability while drifting.

 Nissan 300ZX Twin Turbo